sothishs/react-login-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This repo is Dockerized and integrated with AWS codebuild, Lambda & SNS
+This repo is Dockerized and integrated with AWS codebuild, Lambda & SNS.

 ## Folder Structure